Career Technical Education Credential Program

 Career Technical Education Program Overview

-The Career Technical Education Credentialing Program is a Commission on Teacher Credentialing (CTC) approved program that delivers services under Tulare County Office of Education’s (TCOE) New Teacher & Leadership Development (NTLD).
-As an approved program for the designated subjects CTE credential, the program verifies that preliminary requirements are met and makes credential recommendations on behalf of the preliminary candidate.
-The preliminary CTE credential is issued by the CTC for three years and authorizes the candidate to teach one or more subjects in the industry sector named on the credential in grades 12 and below, and in classes organized primarily for adults in career technical, trade, or vocational courses.
-The program also offers a clear CTE credential pathway for preliminary CTE credentialed holders, which includes a series of sequenced coursework that prepares the candidate to become an effective teacher.
+The CTE Credentialing Program is a Commission on Teacher Credentialing (CTC) approved program that delivers services under Tulare County Office of Education’s (TCOE) New Teacher & Leadership Development (NTLD).
+As an approved program for the Designated Subjects CTE Credential, the program verifies that preliminary requirements are met and makes credential recommendations on behalf of the preliminary candidate.
+The Preliminary CTE Credential is issued by the CTC for three years and authorizes the candidate to teach one or more subjects in the industry sector named on the credential.
+The CTE credential authorizes the candidate to teach in grades 12 and below and in career technical, trade, or vocational courses organized primarily for adults.
+The program also offers a clear CTE credential pathway for preliminary CTE credentialed holders, which includes a series of sequenced coursework and clinical practice that prepares the candidate to become an effective teacher.

 For more information on the Career Technical Education Program, please contact: